 The best part…is that it works.

-A new study in the Oct.
-9, 2003 issue of the journal Nature describes three distinct stages in the life of a memory, and helps explain how memories endure or are forgotten including the role that sleep plays in safeguarding memories.
+In the journal of Nature are described three distinct stages in the life of a memory, and helps explain how memories endure or are forgotten including the role that sleep plays in safeguarding memories.

 “To initiate a memory is almost like creating a word processing file on a computer,” explains the study’s first author, Matthew Walker, Ph.D., instructor of psychiatry at Beth Israel Deaconess Medical Center and Harvard Medical School.
 “Once the file has been created, if you don’t hit the ‘save’ button before shutting off the computer it will be lost.
 Our new research helps explain the process in our brains that enable us to first create the memories and then to stabilize and ‘save’ the memories we’ve created.”
 The findings then go on to explain how memories can later be “edited” once they’ve been saved.